Plain Swift

 Frequently Asked Questions

-How do I use 3rd party libraries/frameworks?
+How do I use 3rd party libraries/frameworks written in Swift?

-Select the Modules | Install Swift Modules... menu command and install a 3rd party Swift module.
+Select the Modules | Install/Remove Swift Modules... menu command and install a 3rd party Swift module.
 It supports modules created with Swift Package Manager or any other build tool.
 The only requirement is that they must be compiled as dynamic libraries with .swiftmodule, .swiftdoc, .lib and .dll files.
-You can then import the installed module in source code into any Plain Swift project:
+You can then import the installed module into any Plain Swift project:

 import MyModule